 In the above, the user uses a web browser to request a model run, and the request is forwarded to some run system and then to a job manager, per Julio's original description.
-Summary data is forwarded to the user interface for examination.
 This part is Amgen's responsibility.

-Subsequent to the generation of the model data, the user initiates the next step by requesting a visualization.
+Subsequent to the generation of the model data, the user initiates the next step by requesting a visualization of the simulation results.
 That RQ is forwarded to the Paraview server, activating one of a small arsenal of Python functions pre-loaded into the pvpython server.
-That function requests the relevant model data from the Amgen system infrastructure, wherever it is, and makes its data available to another function, still within the pvpython server.
-That function in turn generates the desired visualization of the data.
-The Paraview server appears to forward a 2D image of that 3D model to the ParaviewWeb Javascript infrastructure running in the web browser, where it is displayed to the user.
+That function retrieves the relevant simulation results data from the Amgen file system, wherever it is, and makes the data available to another function, still within the pvpython server.
+That function in turn invokes the ParaView server to generate a 3D visualization representation of the results data.
+The 3D visualization is forwarded to the ParaviewWeb Javascript infrastructure running in the web browser, where it is displayed to the user.

-The user's manipulation of the image data appears to interact with the Paraview server while the user rotates and zooms in and out.
+The user's manipulation of the image data while the user rotates and zooms in and out is performed entirely on the web browser.
+That is, no exchange of data with the ParaView server is needed until the user changes one or more visualization parameters (e.g. color).
 The user will likely iterate this process, refining the visualization parameters, until the desired result is achieved.
-Only the first RQ for a Paraview model will result in a request for model data from the :Run module.
+Only the first RQ for a Paraview model will result in a request for simulation results data from the Amgen file system.

+Loading Model Geometry

+Loading two datasets for comparison side by side only makes sense when they use the same model geometry.
+Thus, it makes sense to import the geometry separately from the simulation results datasets.

+The data flow diagram below shows the Run Kernel saving the geometry to the file system as a run is submitted for execution.
+The geometry will then be imported into the ParaView server at the same time as the simulation results.

 User Interface Mockup

 The other important interest in developing this application is to make the loops shown in the diagram operate as efficiently as possible.
 The typical usage of a visualization application involves an iterative approach to creation: make something, edit one parameter, change another, and so on.
 In the process, it is often challenging to remember what the options are, as well as remembering what was actually done to create the view on the screen.

 Above is a crude mockup of a user interface meant to maximize the screen area used for viewing the model, and an indication of how the menu system will work.
 The idea of the menu structure is to present the choices to be made across the bottom of the view, in such a way that when the menus are displayed, they will act as a visible record of the choices that were actually made to create the view.
 The goal would be to make the choices not only easy to read, but easy to edit as well.
 The interface visibility will toggle with the small blue button to the left and the menus will ``unfold'' from that button.

 We are currently evaluating a range of Javascript UI library frameworks to see which is best suited for the purpose.
 Bootstrap, Webix, and Blueprint are popular.
 There is one called OpenUI 5 that might be worth examination; it is freeware, but supported by SAP.

-If Amgen has an endorsed framework to use (perhaps it was used for the system to request a model run?) that would be useful to know at this point.
+Support for Visualization of Two or More Datasets

+TBD

+Process for Starting the ParaView Server

+TBD

+Process for Packaging the ParaViewWeb Javascript

+TBD